steffen-coe/Airport-Operations/README.md

 The Python implementation is available at <https://github.com/steffen-coe/Airport-Operations>.
 It is available under an [MIT License](LICENSE).

-Data is taken from the FAA's Operations Network (OPSNET), available at <https://aspm.faa.gov/opsnet/sys/Airport.asp>.
+<> Data is taken from the FAA's Operations Network (OPSNET), available at <https://aspm.faa.gov/opsnet/sys/Airport.asp>.

+Data is taken from the following sources:
++ [FAA's Operations Network (OPSNET)](https://aspm.faa.gov/opsnet/sys/Airport.asp), reporting counts of airport operations as recorded by the Air Traffic Activity System (ATADS)
+  * Can be aggregated by day, month, or year
++ [FAA's Terminal Area Forecast (TAF)](https://taf.faa.gov/), representing official FAA forecasts of aviation activity (see also [here](https://www.faa.gov/data_research/aviation/taf))
+  * Only available by year

 ![Screenshot of a visualization in the app.](img/screenshot.png)